piyushshukla599/Docker-Web/Airtoken audit (2).md

 # Introduction

-A smart contract security review of the **Upgradeable AxirToken contract**  was done by **Piyush shukla**, with a focus on the security aspects of the application's smart contracts implementation.
+A smart contract security review of the **Staking contract**  was done by **Piyush shukla**, with a focus on the security aspects of the application's smart contracts implementation.

 # Disclaimer